TinyCircuits/Thumby-Website/docs/Blockly/Simplest-Game.md

 It's time to make your first game!

 This tutorial will walk you through creating a very simple (but quite fun) little game.
-In the process it will teach you a few basics about game development on the Thumby, and get you comfortable placing and arranging all kinds of blocks.
+In the process, it will teach you a few basics about game development on the Thumby and get you comfortable placing and arranging all kinds of blocks.

 ---

 Let's get started!

 * Clean your workspace so you are starting fresh.
-You can open a new workspace in a new Blockly editor tab with **FILE** -> **NEW BLOCKLY TAB**.
+You can open a new workspace in a new Blockly editor tab with the buttons **FILE** -> **NEW BLOCKLY TAB**.
 * Make sure your workspace is set to run in the emulator by checking both **EMULATION: ✅ ✅** checkboxes.

 ---

 ## The Game Loop

-Most games are built with a set of repeating instructions which keep repeating continuously until the game ends.
-These repeating instructions follow these main steps:
+Most games are built with a set of repeating instructions which repeat continuously until the game ends.
+These repeating instructions often follow these main steps:

 * Move things around.
 * Draw a picture of the moved things.
 * Show the picture on the display.
 * Repeat these steps again.

 These repeating sets of instructions are sometimes called the *main game loop*.
 It's called a loop because it "loops" over and over again continuously.
 Each new drawn picture that is sent to the display is called a *frame*.
 That's where the term *frames per second* (or *FPS*) comes from.
-Games that run at 60fps will move things around and then send a new drawn frame to the display 60 times every second.
+Games that run at 60 FPS will move things around and then send a new drawn frame to the display 60 times every second.

 **⚠ Note**: *The display won't actually show what is drawn on a frame until you send the frame to the display.
 Any block that ends with* "**.. to display**" *will do that for you.*